Emergency services at Goat Island water incident

 Police said they were called to the scene at 1.45pm this afternoon together with fire and ambulance services.

-St John spokesperson Siobhan Campbell said first responders treated two patients in minor condition at the scene who did not require transport.
+St John spokeswoman Siobhan Campbell said first responders treated two patients in minor condition at the scene who did not require transport.

 Three helicopters, a first response vehicle and one ambulance were at the scene.

-Other details were yet to be released, but a person who was at the beach told the Herald that it appeared CPR was being administered to a person.
+Other details were yet to be released, but a person at the beach told the Herald it appeared paramedics had pulled someone out of the water and was giving the person CPR.

+The eyewitness said he was having a picnic with family near the beach when he heard sirens wailing and choppers flying overhead.

+"It was very windy and the waves are high," he said, adding that authorities had closed the beach after the incident.

 Water Safety New Zealand said this summer has been the worst for drownings since 2015.